All ingredients are individually packaged, but our central facility

 Return pot used to sear chicken to medium heat and add 2 tsp. olive oil.

-Add onion and poblano to hot pot and stir often until vegetables are slightly softened, 3-5 minutes.
+Add onion and poblano (use less if spice-averse) to hot pot and stir often until vegetables are slightly softened, 3-5 minutes.

-Add corn and seasoning rub and stir until completely combined.
+Stir in corn and seasoning rub until combined.

 Finish the Chowder

 Add chicken and any accumulated juices, ½ cup water, cream, and chicken base to pot.
 Stir to combine and bring to a simmer.

 Once simmering, stir occasionally until slightly thickened and chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes.

 For a thinner texture, stir in additional water 1 Tbsp. at a time until desired texture is reached.
 Remove from burner.
 Season with a pinch of pepper.

 Plate dish as pictured on front of card, garnishing chowder with cheese and tortilla strips.
 Squeeze lime wedges over to taste.
 Bon appétit!